-- You experience an overwhelming state of anxiety, in this case, anxiety must be the stated cause, on the booking form comments section, of you seeking treatment
+4. You experience an overwhelming state of anxiety.
+In this case, anxiety must be the stated cause, on the booking form comments section, for you seeking treatment

-- You experience an unavoidable delay, e.g. an unexpected/unavoidable incident e.g. on public transport, which will be a matter of public record or are involved in a delay e.g. due to a traffic accident, breakdown or other such events, again, supplying proof of such an event
+5. You experience an unavoidable delay, e.g. an unexpected/unavoidable incident on public transport, a matter of public record.
+Or you're involved in a delay e.g. due to a traffic accident, breakdown or other such events, again, supplying proof of such an event

 Things that do not qualify as an emergency, for the purposes of cancelling the appointment are:

-- Your Company (including a self-employed individual) having a business emergency that requires you to work during the allotted time of your session (including travelling time).
+b.
+Your Company (including self-employed individuals) having a business emergency that requires you to work during the allotted time of your session (including travelling time).
 While this may be unavoidable, it is the responsibility of your employer (including self- employed) to indemnify you against any pre-arranged appointments, made with their knowledge or consent (if applicable)

-- An existing medical condition, e.g. a cold or flu. this is covered in condition C (a) above
+e.
+An existing medical condition, e.g. a cold or flu. this is covered in condition 2, 3, 4, above

-I feel it appropriate to explain the reasoning behind this list of conditions for cancelling an appointment, including the Free Consultation.
-Like any business owner, I make my living providing my services.
-Also, perhaps unlike some businesses, I work by appointment only, meaning, I am not at my office, unless as I have an appointment.
-This is important because, for businesses that are open on specific days, for a specified number of hours, they are there during those hours, so, it would be difficult for them to say you have caused them to suffer a loss; after all, they were there anyway!
+like any business owner, I make my living providing my services.
+I work by appointment only, meaning, I am not at my office, unless as I have an appointment.
+This is important as businesses that open on specific days, for specified hours, they are there during those hours.
+Therefore, it would be difficult, but not impossible, to say your cancellation caused them to suffer a loss!
 In my case, I have to travel to my office specifically to attend the meeting.
-In addition to that, once you book a slot, it is locked into my system and therefore, unavailable to any other potential or existing client.
-So, if you fail to attend, I experience a specific loss of income for that period and this loss is irrecoverable!
-If you advise me within 24-hours that you cannot attend, I have 24 hours to attempt to fill that slot or make alternative arrangements that benefit me.
+In addition to that, once you book a slot, it is locked into my system and unavailable to other potential or existing client.
+If you fail to attend, I experience a specific loss of income for that period and this loss is irrecoverable!
+Given 24-hours notice, that you cannot attend, I at least have 24 hours to attempt to fill that slot or make alternative arrangements that benefit me.

 If the initial consultation is free, how come I have to pay for a late cancellation?

-While the consultation is free, it does afford me the prospect of gaining you as a client, thus leading to the possibility of revenue for my business.
+While the consultation is free, I have the prospect of gaining you as a client.
+This potentially provides me with the possibility of revenue for my business.
 If you book a slot, that time is then unavailable to any other client, be it a current client or a potential new one.
-For new clients, historically, if I am unavailable on the day/time of their choice, they go somewhere else and since the vast majority of my clients book online, it is impossible for me to know how many potential clients wanted the slot you blocked.
-Of course, that is not your concern but it becomes a concern for me if you fail to attend the appointment or cancel with too little, reasonable, time to fill the vacant slot because I lose revenue or the potential of it.
+For new clients, historically, if I am unavailable on the day/time of their choice, they go somewhere else.
+The vast majority of clients book online, making it impossible to know how many potential clients wanted the slot you blocked.
+Of course, that is not your concern.
+However, if you fail to attend or cancel with too little time, I lose revenue or the potential of it.

-Essentially, to sum it up, I am seeking to avoid people being inconsiderate or expecting me to suffer the consequences of their behaviour and while it doesn't happen that often; it does happen!
+Essentially, to sum it up, I am seeking to avoid people being inconsiderate or expecting me to suffer the consequences of their behaviour.
+Whilst it doesn't happen that often; it does happen!